 Character is what will help them pursue his spouse to resolve a major conflict in a loving manner.

-Character is what will enable their to make that extra phone call or work that extra hour to do their job right.
+Character is what will enable them to make that extra phone call or work that extra hour to do their job right.

 Character is what will direct them in times of material prosperity and in a financial crisis.